How to record commission payments in QuickBooks

 - Loft47: A commission management app made specifically for real estate agents.
 Loft47 lets real estate brokerages track commissions, monitor cash flow and spending, create revenue forecasts, measure performance, and predict profitability.

 - RevLock: Made for SaaS+ companies, RevLock is a cloud-based software that allows businesses to track and manage revenues from their subscription-based service.
-It comes with powerful analytical tools to track and predict revenue, and also provides commission tracking for reps.
+Our team discovered through using this product that it comes with powerful analytical tools to track and predict revenue, and also provides commission tracking for reps.

 - Dancing Numbers Online: If you’ve previously been tracking commissions on Excel, this program helps you transfer all your Excel data into QuickBooks in bulk.
-Its three major functionalities are the bulk importing, exporting, and deleting of data.
+After trying out this product, we found that its three major functionalities are the bulk importing, exporting, and deleting of data.

-Many of the sales commission apps out there can provide reports on reps’ performance, commissions, spending, and predicted profitability.
+Based on our observations, many of the sales commission apps out there can provide reports on reps’ performance, commissions, spending, and predicted profitability.
 But few integrate with both QuickBooks Online and QuickBooks Desktop.
-Flexibility is also an issue for some of these apps, as not all are customizable to fit each business’ unique sales processes.
+As per our expertise, flexibility is also an issue for some of these apps, as not all are customizable to fit each business’ unique sales processes.

 How to calculate commissions in QuickBooks with Method:CRM